 History of the river: The history of many big cities in the world has been associated with rivers like Paris with the Seine River, London with the Thames River, Moscow with Moscow River, Hanoi with Hong River.
 Similarly, Ho Chi Minh City has the Saigon River zigzagging through its history.

-In the 17th century, when Gia Dinh province (the then name of Saigon city, Ho Chi Minh city) was established by the Nguyen Dynasty (1802-1945), the only way to reach the small land was sailing on Ben Nghe River (the then name of Saigon River).
+In the 17th century, when Gia Dinh province (the then name of Saigon City, Ho Chi Minh City) was established by the Nguyen Dynasty (1802-1945), the only way to reach the small land was sailing on Ben Nghe River (the then name of Saigon River).
 The ruling dynasty then developed trading in the area, where Gia Dinh became one of the main ports in the country thanks to the system of interlaced rivers and canals near the East Sea.

 At that time, the main route to Gia Dinh from other areas was sailing through the Can Gio sea area to Nha Be River, where ships turned right into Ben Nghe River to head to Gia Dinh province.

 The golden time of Saigon was between the 18th century to the first half of the 20th century, when the city became the first trade port in the Far East under the French regime.
-Ben Nghe River (now Saigon River) at that time received hundreds of ships from foreign countries like the neighbouring China, Malaysia, and further from Europe.
+Ben Nghe River (now Saigon River) at that time received hundreds of ships from foreign countries like the neighboring China, Malaysia, and further from Europe.
 Nha Rong Port was built at that time, which acted as a crucial stop in the trading routes linking Europe and Asia.

 The nickname “The Pearl of the Far East” for Saigon was born during this period, when Saigon River made considerable contributions to build up the French’s capital city of Indochina in terms of economy, entertainment to rival Singapore of the British empire.

 Over the time, Saigon River has taken a more and more important role in various angles of the society.
 The present Saigon River bears the soul of an energetic city, which contains many things to explore.